 - Combine the broth, vegetables and potatoes, cook until the potatoes are ready.

 - Add the sausage, cheese, milk and cook until the cheese has melted.

 - It is very important!
 Milk should be used only pasteurized!
 In extreme cases, replace it with drinking cream (10-20% fat).
 Ordinary milk can curdle and lumps will float in your soup.

 - Be sure of the quality of your cheese.
-This is especially true for cheddar.
-Bad cheese will not dissolve in the soup and stick to the bottom of the pan.
+Cheddar would be perfect for this recipe because Bad cheese will not dissolve in the soup and stick to the bottom of the pan.